modxorg/Docs/en/extending-modx/core-model/modchunk.md

 ## The modChunk Class

-This is the Chunk base class for MODx Revolution.
+This is the Chunk base class for MODX Revolution.

 ## Methods